-However, Ida et al. (2014) showed conventional H-matrices had weakness in parallel scalability, which is important in computations using supercomputers.
-Owing to the increase in communication costs and load imbalance, the parallel speed increase is generally less than the expectation from the ideal linear scalability.
+Parallel scalability is also important in computations using supercomputers.
+Owing to the increase in MPI communication costs and load imbalance, the parallel speed increase is generally less than the expectation from the ideal linear scalability.
 Ida et al. (2014) showed that the computational speed of an H-matrix-vector multiplication saturates <100 cores in the Poisson equation of the $N \sim 100,000$ problem.
 Thus, we could not efficiently use a large number of cores in the H-matrices.

-Recently, Ida (2018) proposed the lattice H-matrices.
-The lattice H-matrices contain convenient structures to construct an efficient communication pattern compared with the normal H-matrices while maintaining the $O(N\log N)$ memory compression.
+As a solution to this problem, Ida (2018) proposed the lattice H-matrices.
+The lattice H-matrices contain convenient structures to construct an efficient communication pattern compared with the normal H-matrices while maintaining the O(NlogN) memory compression.
 In addition, a relatively adequate load balance is maintained in the case of lattice H-matrices, even if a large number of MPI processes are used.
 This method reduces the load imbalance and communication cost between MPI processes and improves parallel scalability, and it has been applied to micromagnetic simulations (Ida et al., 2020).
-The implementation of lattice H-matrices is freely available as an open-source in the HACApK library.

 In this paper, we present a state-of-the-art quasi-dynamic earthquake simulator using conventional and lattice H-matrices, which is applicable to arbitrarily shaped fault(s) embedded in half-space.
-The computational code HBI is open-source and freely available under the MIT license.
-The code has also been validated against a benchmark problem for a planar strike-slip fault as defined by the Simulation of Earthquakes and Aseismic Slip (SEAS) project (see Jiang et al. (2022)).
-The structure of the manuscript is as follows.
 In Section 2, we describe the method for BEM-based earthquake sequence simulations.
 In Section 3, normal and lattice H-matrices are described.
-In Section 4, we show the simulation results and parallel scalability.
-Section 5 discusses and concludes the study.
+In Section 4, we show the simulation results for a nonplanar thrust fault.
+In Section 5, we measure the performance and parallel scalability.
+Section 6 discusses and concludes the study.